 Checklist, Background Check, Fees: When submitting an application for a new license or transfer of ownership of an existing license, the applicant, registered manager (if applicable), all corporate officers, directors and stockholders with more than 10 percent interest, and all partners and members shall make arrangements to have fingerprints done with a IdentoGo facility.
 There are two facilities that do IdentoGo one is in Montrose and the other is in Durango.
 You need to call ahead of time to make and appointment.
 When you go into get you're finger prints done they need the code CONCJ5687.
 Theses will be transmitted through CBI to the Town Clerk.
 We no longer except finger print cards.

-Public Hearing: Upon receipt of a completed application and fees, the Town Clerk will schedule a Public Hearing, during which time the Town Board of Trustees will consider the application.
-The Public Hearing may not be scheduled less than thirty days from the application date, and must be attended by the applicant.
-A Notice of Public Hearing will be published in the local newspaper, and also posted on the property to be licensed.
+Public Hearing: Upon receipt of a completed application and fees, the Town Clerk will schedule a Public Hearing, during which time the Local Liquor Licensing Authority will consider the application.
+The Public Hearing may not be scheduled less than thirty days from the application date.
+For a new liquor license A Notice of Public Hearing will be published in the local newspaper, and also posted on the property to be licensed.

 State Licensing: Upon approval by the Town Board of Trustees, the Town Clerk will forward the license application and fees to the Colorado Liquor Enforcement Division for further consideration and approval.
 Barring any application deficiencies, the State will forward the approved liquor license to the Town Clerk typically within two weeks.